-Whether your little ones are in backpack carriers or teenagers whose phones you’re confiscating for an hour or two, take advantage of this gorgeous fall season to experience the Great Buckeye Outdoors first-hand.
+Whether your little ones are in backpack carriers or teenagers whose phones you’re confiscating for an hour or two, take advantage of this gorgeous fall season to experience the outdoors first-hand.

-1. Mount Airy Forest.
-Our family recently had a great opportunity to beat the heat on a woodsy trail in Cincy’s Mount Airy Forest.
+Our family recently had a great opportunity to try out the woodsy trail in Cincinnati Parks' Mt.
+Airy Forest.
 The girls had fun making their way to the easily accessible Everybody’s Treehouse; we followed it up with a gentle descent that followed a creek bed through the woods.

 Also in Licking County, Blackhand Gorge State Nature Preserve boasts a rich natural history with stunning views; nearby, a vast network of metroparks in the Columbus area mean numerous options for an afternoon in nature, just minutes from the metropolis.